fictorial/redis-node-client/README.md

 the benefits of pipelining many Redis queries in a non-blocking way.
 Redis returns replies for requests in the order received.

+## Status

+* The full Redis command specification is supported as of June 17, 2009.
+* All tests pass.
+* See the TODO file for known issues.

 ## Author

 Brian Hammond, Fictorial